Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 Falcons and Black Knights play Saturday, Nov.
 3, in West Point, NY.

-Ben Miller is in his eighth season as an assistant at Air Force.
-This season marks his second as running backs coach after coaching tight ends for five seasons, and his fifth year coaching the specialists (punters, kickers and snappers).
-This season is his third as the special teams coordinator.
+Ben Miller is in his ninth season as an assistant coach at Air Force.
+This season marks his fourth as running backs coach after coaching tight ends for five seasons, and his eighth year coaching the specialists (punters, kickers and snappers).
+This season is his fifth as the special teams coordinator.

 His first year working with the running backs was highly successful.
 He oversaw the progress of first-year starter Cody Getz, who rushed for 1,248 yards which is the seventh most in school history.
 Getz opened the season with a school-record five straight 100-yard games while hitting the 200-yard mark three times to establish a new school record.